Agricultural Science

 Study options in this degree

-There is an embedded honours year, where you will complete a core program of study plus either a Research or Professional stream of study.
+This degree contains an embedded honours year where you will complete a series of core units, plus either a Research or Professional stream of study.

-Honours in research enables students to develop independent research skills, project planning and management skills, high level verbal and written communication skills and subject specific knowledge in their chosen area of specialism.
+Honours in research enables you to develop independent research skills, project planning and management skills, high level verbal and written communication skills, and subject specific knowledge in your chosen area of specialisation.

-The professional stream contains a series of case studies, selected from different areas of agriculture, for example, horticulture, animal production, post-harvest processing, vegetable cropping, dairy, water policy.
+The professional stream contains a series of case studies selected from different areas of agriculture to help contextualise your learning and fully prepare you for your future career.
+Industries include horticulture, animal production, post-harvest processing, vegetable cropping, dairy, and water policy.

 Further study options